cadecuddy/MazeGame-FINAL/README.md

 "Test Application" contains the client interface for controlling the voting on the sprite's movement.

 "Test Server" holds the code that creates the server off of the port-forwarded localhost machine and creates the maze, paints the GUI, and tracks movement until the users implicitly beat the maze.

+Joint project by Anthony Monte and Cade Cuddy.